tonymm81/table_project/README.md

 - I update the table measurement funktion to little bit stabilier, so the measurement should not change so much

 - Now the table adjusment is working from phone react native.
 Next step is integrade that save and load settings to react native.

+## version 126
+- starting to build the feature save settings from phone app.
+- Building the server side funktion what is related to save settings feature.
+Next step is build up the react native side and lets see, how we going to build that.